vossstef/tang_nano_20k_c64/README.md

 ## MIDI-IN and OUT

-Type of MIDI interface can be selected from OSD.
+<s>Type of MIDI interface can be selected from OSD.
 There is support for Sequential Inc., Passport/Sentech, DATEL/SIEL/JMS/C-LAB and Namesoft.
-You can use a [MiSTeryNano shield](https://github.com/harbaum/MiSTeryNano/tree/main/board/misteryshield20k/README.md) to interface to a Keyboard.
+You can use a [MiSTeryNano shield](https://github.com/harbaum/MiSTeryNano/tree/main/board/misteryshield20k/README.md) to interface to a Keyboard.</s>

 ## RS232 Serial Interface Swiftlink-232 <-> WIFI Modem